 You can precede this pattern by using JUST START and FEEDBACK LOOP.
-You may use it with SINGLE-TASK IMPORTANT ITEMS, SEEK CLARIFICATION, STRIKE WHEN YOU ARE HOT, and PUT IT OFF.
+You may use it with SINGLE-TASK IMPORTANT ITEMS, SEEK CLARIFICATION, STRIKE WHEN YOU ARE HOT, and PUT IT OFF

 This is a pattern about limiting interruptions so that you can concentrate on a complex task.
-It attempts to address the feelings of overload that humans experience when there is too much context switching.
 Interruptions can come in at least two forms: Those you impose upon yourself through fragmenting your time and those that outside forces impose upon you.
 Even though there is a potential task re-start penalty when you impose interruptions upon yourself, there is a quantifiable task re-start consequence when outside influences interrupt you.
-When you interrupt yourself, you typically do it at a logical break point-a time when you feel comfortable you can stop the task.
-When outside influences cause an interruption, however, your concentration on a complex problem is broken and you need to reestablish it to continue.
+When you interrupt yourself, you typically do it at a logical break point - a time when you feel comfortable you can stop the task.
+When outside influences cause an interruption, however, your concentration on a complex problem is broken and you need to re-establish it to continue.